- Search The Registry

 - My Account

 Rev. Gary Davis

 *Rev. Gary Davis was born on this date in 1896.
-He was an African American minister and Blues musician.
+He was a Black minister and blues musician.

 He was born in Laurens County, S.C. south of Spartanburg, in the Piedmont section of the state.
 His parents were John and Evelina Davis, who had eight children, six of whom died as babies.
 A girlfriend killed Davis’ only surviving brother in 1930.
 Davis claimed to have been born partially blind by chemicals put in his eyes when he was a few weeks old.
 Davis was raised by his grandmother, raised chickens and taught himself music.

 He began playing the harmonica and his grandmother helped him make a guitar from a pie pan and a stick.
 After his mother gave him a real guitar, Davis practiced endlessly, and also learned to play the banjo.
 His first musical exposure was the spirituals sung in church, square-dance music, and popular marches.
 By the time Davis was ten, he was singing at the Center Raven Baptist Church in Gray Court, South Carolina, and playing guitar, banjo, and harmonica for segregated country dances, house parties, and picnics.

 By 1940 Davis had found his way to New York City, where he was ordained minister of Missionary Baptist Connection Church.
 Here his recording career began in earnest.
 Starting in the late 1950's, as folk music became popular on campuses and in coffee houses, Davis was "discovered" by a largely educated, middle-class audience.
 They were at first more interested in his hot guitar licks and blues-holler style of singing than in his specific religious message.
 The Reverend responded to this more secular audience with temporal songs like "Cocaine" and "Baby Let Me Follow You Down"; yet also performed gospel compositions like "Samson and Delilah" and "Death Don't Have No Mercy").